 The inclusion of non-sensor based information

 The inclusion of non-sensor based information (e.g. from inspections etc.) and off-line monitoring (may be sensors or other measurement devices, e.g. to measure material condition) might significantly improve the interpretation of data from condition monitoring systems.
 However this information is usually not systematically implemented.
 A project might target development of routines and tools to close this gap to sharpen the picture resulting from condition monitoring systems and result in the improvement of the connection to asset management.
+This information could be ideally assigned to individual components and parts not to lose information on case components or parts are exchanged or repaired ones are implemeted into a different machine / plant.

 Condition monitoring for transient operation

 Condition monitoring during transient operation of the plant/ component is another area, which requires further R&D activities.
 It is also closely connected to advanced data analysis tools due to large amounts of data (high sampling rate) and required fast processing of them.
 Currently many maintenance systems rely on data from steady state operation as a base for analysis.
 Given the growing share of renewable energy sources, requiring balancing by conventional power generation technologies, the transient operation of GTs will increase.
 An R&D project may focus on developing improved condition monitoring tools for transient operating conditions.
-This should also include defining required sampling rates of measured data to achieve accurate and reliable results.
+This should also include defining required sampling rates of measured data and their processing (e.g. to destinguish transientes from normal fluctuations of measured values) to achieve accurate and reliable results.
 Results of such a project could also be used to refine the de- termination of consumed & remaining lifetime of the plant and / or components.
 A target would be, for example, to replace standard penalties for a start up or shut down with algorithms using measured values.
 Transients of load change during operation might be also covered based on the magnitude of the change as well as of the gradient of the change.